danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

         b = a * 2;
         ```

-    Chunk 2 and 3 may happen in either-first order, so there are 2 posible outcomes
+    Chunk 2 and 3 may happen in either-first order, so there are 2 possible outcomes

       ```js
       // Outcome 1